commitd/scripts/README.md

 - Review the transitive dependencies you are added, what are they pulling in?
 - Do not introduce libraries niche requirements.
 If these are so niche, perhaps they project specific?

+## Shell scripts

+- [Example](/shell/example) an example hello world script just for testing.
+- [Save Docker Images](/shell/save-docker-images): Save a list of Docker images, e.g. for upload to client.
+- [Export and Encrypt LastPass](./shell/export-lastpass): Export your LastPass vault and encrypt it for backup.

-## Bash scripts
+## Python scripts

+- [Example](/python/example) an example hello world script just for testing.
-- [Sharepoint upload](/sharepoint-upload): A Python script to upload files to Sharepoint (particularly to Committed External).
+- [Sharepoint upload](/python/sharepoint-upload): A Python script to upload files to Sharepoint (particularly to Committed External).
 This could be useful in GitHub Actions delivery pipelines.
-- [Save Docker Images](/save-docker-images): Save a list of Docker images, e.g. for upload to client.
-- [Export and Encrypt LastPass](./export-lastpass): Export your LastPass vault and encrypt it for backup.

 ## NodeJS scripts

+- [Example](/src/example-command) an example hello world script just for testing.
+- [Sonar](/src/sonar-command) run sonar analysis and uploads to SonarCloud supporting GitHub and workspaces.

+Note that under `src` are `python-command` and `shell-command` which run the Python and Shell scripts as above.